What is an LLM Gateway?

 When an application sends a query or task, the LLM Gateway acts as the first point of contact.
 It parses the input, validates it for completeness and compliance (e.g., ensuring no sensitive data is included), and prepares it for processing.
 This ensures the system handles only valid and secure data.

 The gateway evaluates the incoming request and determines which LLM is best suited for the task.
 Factors like model capabilities, cost efficiency, latency, and accuracy are considered.
-For example, you can route a simpler request to a smaller, faster model, while a complex query could be directed to a highly sophisticated LLM.
-This intelligent routing ensures the best performance and resource use.

 3. Real-Time guardrails